 What about some cream for their dessert?

 It can be tempting to feed your cats milk or cream for a special occasion.
 The saying ‘’you look like the cat who got the cream” didn’t come from nowhere!
-But actually, cats are lactose intolerant.
+But actually, if you’re asking ‘Is milk is good for cats?’ – it isn’t!
+Cats are lactose intolerant.
 They’ll definitely enjoy their milk or cream, but they won’t digest it well.
 Best to stick to water for the cats’ Christmas drink then.

 Still not sure what else you might be able to safely feed your pet from the table?
 Here’s a guide to things that can poison your pet – so you know what to put away safely in the cupboard.